 Don’t make the same mistake we did by not fully explaining yourself and slowly building up frustration and in some cases resentment towards those who didn’t support you.

 Your relationships might change in the future, but as of now, these are the most important people in your life, and they at least deserve an explanation.

-How do you think Stacey should deal with this situation?
+How do you think Stacey should deal with friends and family when transitioning to a vegan lifestyle?

 It doesn’t just have to be about veganism.
 You could have an experience making any change in your life and felt that those closest to you were trying to sabotage your momentum.